AAFC-BICoE/object-store-api/README.md

 Start the app (default port is 8081):

 ```
-docker-compose up --build
+docker-compose up
 ```

-Once the services have started you can access the endpoints at http://localhost:8081/api/v1
+Once the services have started you can access metadata at http://localhost:8081/api/v1/metadata

 Cleanup:
 ```